Extended-Thunder/send-later/index.md

 ### Delivery status notification doesn't work

+_[This section is only applicable to versions of Thunderbird older than Thunderbird 128.]_

 If you enable the Delivery Status Notification (DSN) option on a message, Send Later won't let you schedule it for later delivery, because DSN is incompatible with Send Later due to a deficiency in